Worms in Dogs - How to Recognise and Treat Them?

 Identifying worms in dog poop is one of the most straightforward ways to confirm an infestation.
 Worms in dog poop can vary in appearance depending on the type of worm:

 • Roundworms: These are the most commonly seen worms in dog poop.
-They are long, white, and spaghetti-like, often coiled up in the feces.
+They are long, white, and spaghetti-like, often coiled up in the faeces.

 • Tapeworms: These worms are typically segmented.
-The segments, which resemble grains of rice, can often be seen in or around the dog’s feces or attached to the fur near the anus.
+The segments, which resemble grains of rice, can often be seen in or around the dog’s faeces or attached to the fur near the anus.

-• Hookworms and Whipworms: These worms are usually too small to be seen with the naked eye, but they can cause significant internal damage.
-A microscopic examination of the feces is required to identify these worms.
+• Hookworms and Whipworms: These worms are usually too small to be seen with the naked eye but they can cause significant internal damage.
+A microscopic examination of the faeces is required to identify these worms.

 If you notice worms in your dog’s poop, it’s crucial to contact your vet immediately for a diagnosis and treatment plan.